suan/Freescale-SD-FAT-Library/readme.txt

 (I am in no way affiliated with Freescale Semiconductor Inc. The use of "Freescale" in the title is merely to indicate that this software is made to be used with their products.)

 == Foreword ==
 Although there are many FAT libraries out there written for SD card microcontroller interfacing, I found it hard to port them to the Freescale 9S12C32 and CodeWarrior.
-This library aims to fill that void, and it is specifically designed to be as “plug-and-play” as possible with 16-bit Freescale microcontrollers and CodeWarrior.
+This simple library aims to fill that void, and it is specifically designed to be as “plug-and-play” as possible with 16-bit Freescale microcontrollers and CodeWarrior.
 These functions are extremely light on memory usage, and run fine on a system with 2KB memory or less.
 However this comes at the expense of speed, as there is virtually no caching being used.
 As such this library is fine for basic usage but is hardly suitable for applications where read/write speed is a priority.

 == Features ==